glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 set to "USDG" for all farms, the 'regionId' will be set to 1.
-The 'netWeeklyImpactAssets' values will match after a type conversion, the 'protocolDepositValue' and 'assetsRequired' values will both be initialized to 0, and the 'rewardSplits' will match.
+The 'netWeeklyImpactAssets' values will match after a type conversion, the 'protocolDepositValue' and 'assetsRequired' values will both be initialized to 0, and the 'rewardSplit' will match.

 The 'firstWeek' value will be initialized to 97, and the 'weeksAlive' value will be initialized to `1+floor(float(208-97+firstRewardWeek)/2.08)`.